steveash/spring-factory/README.md

 spring-factory
 ==============

-Tiny Spring library to try and ease the pain of using prototype scoped beans inside of singleton scoped services.
+EDIT: **In Spring 4.1 we finally get a reasonable way to do method injection + java @Configuration.
+Thus, I recommend taking a look at [@Lookup methods](http://docs.spring.io/spring-framework/docs/4.1.0.RELEASE/javadoc-api/org/springframework/beans/factory/annotation/Lookup.html) instead of reading further**

-Don't make everything singletons!
+~~Tiny Spring library to try and ease the pain of using prototype scoped beans inside of singleton scoped services.

-...of course, perhaps you should look at [Weld](http://weld.cdi-spec.org/) as it solves this problem elegantly.
-But if you're stuck in Spring, then please read on!
+Don't make everything singletons!~~

 WiringFactory Usage
 ====================